chromiumembedded/cef/tools/distrib/mac/README.redistrib.txt

 The "cefclient Helper" app is used for executing separate processes (renderer, plugin, etc) with different characteristics.
-It needs to have a separate app bundle and Info.plist file so that, among other things, it doesn’t show dock icons.
+It needs to have a separate app bundle and Info.plist file so that, among other things, it doesn't show dock icons.

 Required components: